iamcapote/semantic_flow/docs/info.md

 - SSO: when signed in via Discourse, your chat can leverage Discourse personas and content as the foundation for responses.
 - Use Chat to validate schema intent, tone, constraints, and examples before publishing/exporting.

-### F. Admin (Settings and Configuration)
+### F. Advanced Features & Settings
-- Central control panel for:
-  - Provider setup (OpenAI, OpenRouter, Venice)
-  - Appearance and theme controls for Builder
-  - Discourse SSO and related options
-  - App-site settings and feature toggles
+- Settings now live under Router.
+- Toggle "Advanced features" to reveal expert panels (Endpoints, Conveyor, Gauge Board) and additional options.
-- Keys follow the BYOK principle: stored only in session storage (encrypted), never persisted server-side.
+- Provider setup (BYOK), appearance/theme, and site options remain available; keys are stored only in session storage (encrypted).

 ### G. Discourse-Powered Features (SSO Only)
 - When you sign in via Discourse SSO: